marta-krzyk-dev/CrazyPizzaCLI/README.md

 ### Set up
 0. Download the project.
-1. Open the command prompt (for Windows, click Start icon and type in 'cmd') and go to the project directory.eg. :
+1. Open the command prompt (for Windows, click Start icon and type in `cmd`) and go to the project directory.eg. :

 `cd C:/CrazyPizzaCLI`

 2. Run the app:

 `node index.js`

 Optionally, one can set the environment as command line argument (with value of 'production' or 'staging').
 The default is 'staging'.